Zoilo Hilario: Politics

+Later life

 After his retirement, he devoted his time to his writings.
 In 1962, Zoilo Hilario compiled a typewritten book entitled Bayung Sunis (New Rhythm).
 A chapter of this book was dedicated to Kapampangan orthography, with a section devoted to inform the readers how to read and write the Kapampangan script.
 He also wrote the following plays in the Kapampangan language: Mumunang Sinta (First Love), Sampagang E Malalanat (Unfading Flower), Bandila ning Filipinas (Flag of the Philippines) and Juan de la Cruz, Anak ning Katipunan (Juan de la Cruz, son of Katipunan).

 Even after his retirement, he continued his involvement with the government by being the legal adviser to former president Emilio Aguinaldo.
 In 1962, he was appointed as a member of the Philippine Historical Commission by then president Diosdado Macapagal.
 He died in 1963, leaving behind his widow, Trinidad Vasquez of Negros Occidental, and two daughters, Rafaelita and Evangelina.
 His third book of Spanish poems, Himnos y Arengas, was published posthumously in 1968 by his family and with the collaboration of Joaquín P. Jaramillo as editor of the book and Francisco G. Tonogbanua as its publisher.
 In 1982, through the efforts of the National Historical Institute and the local government of Pampanga, his bust and a historical marker was unveiled in his hometown San Fernando, as a tribute for his contributions to his province.